 5. Advantages of telemarketing.

-6. Influence of the French revolution 1798 to Egypt.
+6. Influence of the French revolution in 1798 on Egypt.

 8. Role of technology in crime prevention.